Jerome-Silabs/SE_FAE_team/Zigbee_Green_Power/Applications/ZGP_light_sensor/application_implementation.md

 "${StudioSdkPath}/hardware/kit/EFR32MG12_BRD4166A/config"
 ```

-## 2- modify the default callback file with our code:
+## Modify the default callback file with our code:

 - Open the file gpd-sensor-callbacks.c.
 This is the implementation for the default sensor.